../_images/openl2m_logo.png

 Using Alternate Python Versions

-On Ubuntu, we recommend you use a minimum of Python v3.11 If needed, you can retrieve this from the “Deadsnakes” PPA.
+If you distribution does not by default install a supported version of Python, you can retrieve a different version from the “Deadsnakes” PPA.
 Using this repository is well documented on many web pages.

-The details of installing an alternate version of Python from other repos are left to the user.
+The details of installing an alternate version of Python for other distros and from other repos are left to the user.

 sudo apt install -y build-essential software-properties-common

-To install an alternative Python version from a package repositories, you will need the following parts:
+To install an alternative Python version from a package repositories, you will need the following parts (replace xx with the version you want!):

 # pick your repo: